alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 #### Entered Normal Space ####

-Throttles to 0 upon dropping from SC, if `>hyperSpaceDethrottle` is set.
+Throttles to 0 upon dropping from SC, if `EliteDangerous.hyperSpaceDethrottle` is set.

 #### Fighter Launched ####